 Mark T. Swihart, PhD

-Co-director of New York State Center of Excellence in Materials Informatics
+Executive Director of UB's New York State Center of Excellence in Materials Informatics

 School of Engineering and Applied Sciences